filisko/testable-functions/README.md

 // ----- inside the PHPUnit test case -----
 use PHPUnit\Framework\Assert;

+// this is the default value, and it means that undefined functions will fall back to their implementation
+$failOnMissing = false;

 $functions = new \Filisko\FakeFunctions([
     // if you don't add it here, it will fallback to PHP 'time' => 1417011228,